 US intelligence agencies have accused Russian intelligence of hacking Democratic Party emails in an effort to embarrass Hillary Clinton, the party's presidential candidate in last year's election.

-But the French government's warning came in direct response to allegations by France's stridently pro-Europe candidate, Emmanuel Macron, who accused the Kremlin of a month-long barrage of
+But the French government's warning came in direct response to allegations by France's stridently pro-Europe candidate, Emmanuel Macron, who accused the Kremlin of a month-long barrage of cyberattacks on his campaign's website and email servers.

 Macron's spokesman, Benjamin Griveaux, accused Moscow of trying to boost conservative nominee Francois Fillon and far-right candidate Marine Le Pen, both of whom urge closer ties to Russia.